selforganising/foundersandcoders/ii/welcome.md

 Collective is at 161 Camden High Street, NW1 7JY.

-The Academy is around the side of the building on Underhill Passage, on the first floor above the C/159 pop-up shop and next to Pret, 2 minutes walk from Camden Town tube.
+The Academy is around the side of the building on Underhill Passage, on the first floor above the C/159 pop-up shop, 2 minutes walk from Camden Town tube.
 It's a small door on the right with a big "C" on it.
-Just ring on the bell or call me on 07727 207 226 when you arrive.
+Just ring the bell or call me on 07727 207 226 when you arrive.

 ![The Collective side door at 161 Camden High Street](/images/sidedoor.jpg)